Overview

 236L/M/H (Air OK)

-- Ground versions have a rising initial hit, which as of patch 1.31, have been given air invuln properties.
+• Ground versions have a rising initial hit with air-invuln property.
 Your go-to anti-air aside from 2H.

-- All versions' frame advantage on-block changes depending on when the falling hitbox connects, from -3 to ±0.
+• All versions' frame advantage on-block changes depending on when the falling hitbox connects with the opponent.

-Air version can be combo'd into in the corner using j.[S] > j.236L, allowing for easy conversion into SKD.
+Air version is used in combos and as a meterless combo ender in the corner.
 Can also create frame advantage on block if you TK it.

 Don't use this to end corner combos, it will whiff.